Xilinx/VMC_Help/HDL/fir_compiler_v7_2/README.md

 loaded into the reload channel will not take action until triggered by a re-configuration synchronization event.
 Refer to the FIR Compiler LogiCORE IP Product Guide ([PG149](https://docs.xilinx.com/access/sources/framemaker/map?isLatest=true&ft:locale=en-US&url=pg149-fir-compiler)) for a more detailed explanation of the RELOAD Channel interface timing.
-This block supports the xlGetReOrderedCoeff function.
-See the Model Composer Utility function xlGetReOrderedCoeff for details.
+This block supports the xlGetReOrderedCoeff function; see Appendix A of the Vitis Model Composer User Guide (UG1483) for examples of how to use this function.

 #### Filter Type